mt4sd/MuseumInterface/README.md

 # Build

 Note: The build process will take approximately 3 hours.
+This time can be significantly reduced using Ninja build system but the paths presented in the following chapters can be different.

 ## Building on Windows: